-Our United Way serves in a leadership role to support CGLR campaigns in Hartford and New Britain.
+Our United Way and the Coalition for New Britain’s Youth play a leadership role in grade level reading campaigns in Hartford and New Britain.

 Launched in 2012, our core strategies include promoting early learning and school readiness, consistent school attendance and preventing summer learning loss.
 We also support efforts to build literacy skills both in and out of school.